Cricket in England: University matches

 a Date of earliest first class match listed on the Cricket Archive; formal first class status from 1895.

 b Includes two matches prior to 1895 regarded as first class by the Cricket Archive; see First-class cricket.

 The Oxford and Cambridge Universities team played 18 first class matches against touring sides from 1839 to 1992, including two before official first class status started in 1895.
 The Combined Universities (British Universities from 1995) team, formed originally from Oxford and Cambridge but including other universities from 1987, played in the limited overs Benson & Hedges Cup from 1975 to 1998 and played 13 first class matches against touring sides from 1993 to 2006.
 The MCC Universities team (formed from the six MCCUs) played various matches from 2007 to 2017, including entering the Second XI Championship from 2009 to 2017.

-Women's Domestic Regional Hubs

-The eight women's teams represent "regional hubs" and are partnered with the counties in their region.
-Each team has at least six professionally contracted players.